-To verify the effectiveness of the proposed method, we collected a cross-camera pedestrian trajectory dataset in an actual residential area for the experiment.
-The experiment shows that the inference of pedestrian trajectories promotes the person retrieval accuracy.
-At the same time, experiments show that our method can also be combined with other Bayesian-based spatio-temporal methods to get better results.
+In order to verify the effectiveness of the proposed method, we collected a cross-camera pedestrian trajectory dataset in a real residential areas for experiments.
+Experiments show that the inference of pedestrian trajectories improves the accuracy of pedestrian retrieval.
+Meanwhile, experiments show that our method can also be combined with other Bayesian-based spatio-temporal methods to achieve better results.